 Commission Committees -- The Youth Commission has five standing committees that meet on regular days (and at regular times) in the Youth Commission office, room 345 of City Hall.
 These are: Executive; Education; Employment; Housing, LGBTQ and Transitional Age Youth; Justice.
 A calendar of all full Youth Commission and committee meeting dates is available online (Word) (PDF).

-The minutes of the April 16, 2013 full commission meeting are available.
-The draft minutes of the May 6, 2013 meeting are also available.
+The minutes from of the June 3, 2013 meeting are available.
+The draft minutes of the June 17, 2013 meeting are also available.

 What Happened in the Recent Past?

-To see what we were focused on during our last term, check out the Youth Commission's Policy and Budget Priorities for FY 12-13 and 13-14 (PDF) (Word).
+To see what we were focused on during the most recent term, check out the Youth Commission's Policy and Budget Priorities for FY 13-14 and 14-15 (PDF).